ShirinPullot/MovieSuggestorAgent/Readme.md

-# CrewAI Movie Suggestion Agent
+# Movie Suggestion Agent

-The CrewAI Movie Suggestion Agent is designed to assist you in discovering and accessing top movie recommendations based on your preferred genres and favorite actors/actresses.
+The Movie Suggestion Agent is designed to assist you in discovering and accessing top movie recommendations based on your preferred genres and favorite actors/actresses.
 It also helps identify streaming services where these movies are available.

 ## Installation
-To use the CrewAI Movie Suggestion Agent, follow these steps:
+To use the Movie Suggestion Agent, follow these steps:

 1. Clone the repository
 2. Install dependencies: pip install -r requirements.txt